OpenBSD on the Lenovo ThinkPad X1 Nano (1st Gen)

 In this episode, I fix the off-by-one error in the IMAP envelope parser noted

-in the previous episode, then improve the tracking of a malloced buffer that
+in the previous episode, then improve the tracking of a malloc

 gets shifted around during parsing.